 This fall semester in Maastricht is especially designed for business students coming from the Farmer School of Business at Miami University.
-The programme includes a four day study trip to Berlin.
+The programme includes a five day study trip to Berlin.
 Students take courses offered by Maastricht University and CES.

 You can choose from thirteen inspiring and innovative courses offered by Maastricht University’s Center for European Studies (CES) and School of Business and Economics (SBE).
 SBE is one of less than 1% of business schools worldwide that are ‘Triple Crown’ accredited by the European EQUIS, the American AASCB and the prestigious AMBA.
 SBE courses use Problem-Based Learning, where you learn in small groups with local and international students.
 CES courses are designed specifically for CES students only and include exciting experiential components such as field trips and teaching on location.
 All courses are in English and have a European or international flavour.